MarwanMDev/e-commerce-strapi/README.md

-# React Ecommerce App that is fully Responsive with Stripe Payment (Backend)
+# Ecommerce App that is fully Responsive with Stripe Payment (Backend)

 ## Table of Contents